zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FIFTEEN.md

 He walked forward and shook the centaur's hand.

 "Good evening to you, Hagrid," said Ronan.
-He had a deep, sorrowfulvoice.
+He had a deep, sorrowful voice.
 "Were you going to shoot me?"
 "Can't be too careful, Ronan," said Hagrid, patting his crossbow.